omgannie/play-with-litmus/README.md

 ## tools

-this project is built with watson, openai, and spotify on top of a node engine, with react for user-facing components.
+this project is an express app built with watson, openai, and spotify on top of node.js, with react for user-facing components.

 ### history